Overview

 MOBILE VERSION (OVERVIEW)

-The concept project was fully responsive and customized for viewing on desktops, tablets, and mobile devices, prioritizing access to the essential elements of the dashboard through a visual hierarchy.
+The concept project was fully responsive and customized for desktop, tablet, and mobile devices, prioritizing access to the dashboard's essential elements through a visual hierarchy.

 MOBILE VERSION (MENU)